New Zealand Space Scholarship

 The New Zealand Space Scholarship currently covers internship opportunities at NASA’s Ames Research Center, Silicon Valley, California and the Jet Propulsion Laboratory, Pasadena, California.

-Applications for the 2024 New Zealand Space Scholarship to NASA have now closed.
+Applications for the 2026 New Zealand Space Scholarship will open in August 2025.

 About the internships